-We frequently have positions available, including for undergraduate and graduate students at UC Berkeley.
+We occasionally have positions available, including for undergraduate and graduate students at UC Berkeley.
 Please see our jobs page for updates.

 How can I stay informed about what Matrix is up to?

 If you have any questions, please free to contact us at firstname.lastname@example.org.
-You can stay connected with us through Twitter and Facebook, and you can sign up to receive e-mails.
-In the coming months, we will be launching an e-mail newsletter to keep you informed about some of what’s happening in social sciences at Berkeley.
-We’ll also keep you posted on upcoming events.
-Sign up to receive our newsletter!
+You can stay connected with us through Twitter, and you can also sign up here to receive our newsletter to keep informed about upcoming events, news, and opportunities.

 How can I support Matrix?